erikthalen/shopify-starter/readme.md

 To deploy your theme, we use GitHub Actions for automation.
 This will allow the theme to automatically deploy whenever changes are pushed to the `main` branch.

+Beware that changes made in .json files **will not** be pushed and need to be implemented manually via the Shopify code editor.
+This includes translation files, theme settings, new template files etc.

 #### Step 1: Install Shopify's Theme Access App

 Follow the official [Shopify Theme Access guide](https://shopify.dev/docs/storefronts/themes/tools/theme-access) to install and configure the Theme Access app.